WardaSaleem/QA_Manual_Automation/README.md

-#**Project Overview**

-I organized and executed a comprehensive testing strategy for a complex application, utilizing both manual and automation testing techniques.
-My approach included the creation of dedicated folders for manual testing and automation testing, with the automation folder further categorized into Cypress, Selenium, and Playwright projects.

-#**Project Overview**
-I organized and executed a comprehensive testing strategy for a complex application, utilizing both manual and automation testing techniques.
-My approach included the creation of dedicated folders for manual testing and automation testing, with the automation folder further categorized into Cypress, Selenium, and Playwright projects.

-**Manual Testing**
+# QA-Manual_Automation_Portfolio

+This repository showcases my skills in both manual and automation testing.
+It is organized into two main sections: Manual Testing and Automation Testing, with further subdivisions into specific tools and frameworks.

+## Manual Testing

-In the manual folder, I documented all manual test activities.
+In the `Manual/` folder, you will find:

-**Automation Testing**
+- **Test Plans:** Detailed test plans outlining the scope, objectives, and approach for various testing activities.
+- **Test Cases:** Well-documented test cases covering functional, integration, regression, and exploratory testing scenarios.

+## Automation Testing

-The automation folder is organized into subfolders for Cypress, Selenium, and Playwright, each containing well-structured projects:
+The `Automation/` folder is divided into three subfolders, each demonstrating my expertise with a specific automation tool:

+- **Cypress:**
-**Cypress**: Developed end-to-end tests using Cypress, focusing on web application components.
-The project utilizes the Page Object Model (POM) for maintainability and is integrated into the CI/CD pipeline for continuous testing.
+  Contains a project showcasing end-to-end testing using Cypress.
+The tests focus on web application components and are built using the Page Object Model (POM) for maintainability.
+The project is integrated into a CI/CD pipeline for continuous testing.

+- **Selenium:**
-**Selenium**: Automated cross-browser tests with Selenium WebDriver, implementing parallel test execution with Selenium Grid.
-This setup ensured efficient testing across different browsers and environments.
+  Includes a Selenium project with automated cross-browser testing.
+The project utilizes Selenium WebDriver and Selenium Grid to execute tests in parallel, ensuring efficiency across different browsers and environments.

+- **Playwright:**
-**Playwright**: Implemented Playwright for advanced cross-browser testing.
-The project is designed to run reliably across Chrome, Firefox, and WebKit, ensuring consistent performance across various platforms.
+  Features a Playwright project designed for advanced cross-browser testing.
+The tests are configured to run reliably across Chrome, Firefox, and WebKit, ensuring consistent performance.

-**Project Outcome**
+## Project Outcome

-By organizing the testing efforts into dedicated folders, I ensured a clear and structured approach to both manual and automated testing.
-This organization not only improved efficiency but also made it easier to maintain and scale the testing process.
-The combination of thorough manual testing and robust automation led to high-quality software releases with minimal defects.
+By organizing the testing efforts into dedicated folders, I have ensured a clear and structured approach to both manual and automated testing.
+This organization not only improves efficiency but also makes it easier to maintain and scale the testing process.
+The combination of thorough manual testing and robust automation has led to high-quality software releases with minimal defects.

+## How to Use This Repository

+- **Manual Testing:**
+  Explore the `Manual/` folder to review test plans and test cases.

+- **Automation Testing:**
+  Navigate to the `Automation/` folder to view the projects created with Cypress, Selenium, and Playwright.
+Each project includes setup instructions and sample test scripts.

+This repository is a demonstration of my ability to design and execute comprehensive testing strategies using a variety of tools and techniques.
+Feel free to explore the projects and reach out if you have any questions.